thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 That sounds a little hand wavy; how can we be sure we'll always generate enough constraints to figure out our types?
 The answer is **math**!
 I won't go into details here, but we'll lean on some very nifty proofs a lot of folks worked on to guide us to a type system that is always inferrable.
 For more information, look into the [Hindley-Milner (HM) type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).

 So we're going to track information about types.
 We'll do this on our type variables since they represent unknown types.
 When we encounter a node, we'll give it a fresh type variable and emit a constraint on that variable.
 Any other nodes that rely on that node will reuse its type variable, producing their own constraints on that variable.
-This is the basis for implementations of the HM type system such as [Algorithm J](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system#Algorithm_J) (or its cousin Algorithm W).
-There's a key difference between those implementations and ours though.
+This is the basis for implementations of the HM type system such as [Algorithm J](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system#Algorithm_J), or its cousin Algorithm W. There's a key difference between those implementations and ours though.
 Algorithm J attempts to solve constraints as soon as it encounters them and uses a clever data structure to avoid the circular reasoning we saw earlier.
 Our implementation will instead generate all constraints in one pass and then solve them all in a separate pass.

 This split into constraint generation followed by constraint solving offers some nice properties over the "solve as you go" solution.
 Because we generate a set of constraints from the AST and then solve them, constraint solving only has to know about constraints and nothing about the AST.
 This means constraint solving requires no modifications when we change our AST.
 Right now while we have 4 AST nodes the benefit is small, but most languages have 100+ AST nodes.
 Being able to handle all these cases in constraint generation and not have them bleed over into constraint solving is a huge win for managing complexity.
 An explicit list of constraints can also make error reporting easier.
 We can associate a span with each constraint.
 Then use these spans help to print smarter error messages on a type error.
-LambdaAle has a great talk [Type Inference as Constraint Solving](https://www.youtube.com/watch?v=-TJGhGa04F8&t=2731s) that goes over the benefits in more detail.
-The last benefit is more minor but still tractable, having a concrete set of constraints can be invaluable for debugging your type inference pass.
-Being able to filter and print all the type constraints for a term has saved me some headaches debugging more gnarly typing bugs.
+LambdaAle has a great talk by Simon Peyton Jones [Type Inference as Constraint Solving](https://www.youtube.com/watch?v=-TJGhGa04F8&t=2731s) that goes over the benefits in more detail.

 Our two passes will need to share some state between each other.
 We'll introduce a `TypeInference` struct to hold the shared state and implement our passes as methods on that struct:
 ```rs